jebbbbe/contrast-color-picker/readme.md

 # Contrast Color Picker

+A Color Palette Picker with an interactive 3D view that shows colors matching a selected contrast ratio.

-Though many color combinations are pleasing to the eye, not all of them work as readable font and background combinations.
-Which is why ([WCAG contrast](https://webaim.org/resources/contrastchecker/)) exists.
-The Color Picker displays colors in a sRGB cube that pass the WCAG guidelines for the selected color and contrast ratio.
+Though many color combinations are pleasing to the eye, not all provide enough contrast for readable text and backgrounds (see [WebAIM’s Contrast Checker](https://webaim.org/resources/contrastchecker/).)
+The Color Picker displays colors in a sRGB Volume that pass the WCAG guidelines for the selected color and contrast ratio.

-I had a few questions that prompted this color picker:
+## Motivation

-- how many colors have an opposite color that pass?
+- How many colors have a valid opposite color?
-- do any colors have both black and white backgrounds?
+- Do any colors have both black and white backgrounds?
-- can the volume reveal why certain color combinations are rarely seen or impossible to use, and why particular color schemes are so prevalent today?
+- Can the volume reveal why certain color schemes are rarely seen or impossible to use, and why particular schemes are so prevalent?
-- what does the volume look like?
+- What does the volume look like?

+## Usage

-## Modes
+### Modes

 - `Font`: pick your font color, and the solver displays background colors that pass.
 - `Background`: pick your background color, and the solver displays the font colors that pass.